 Denali National Park- Denali is six million acres of wild land, bisected by one ribbon of road.
 Travelers along it see the relatively low-elevation taiga forest give way to high alpine tundra and snowy mountains, culminating in North America’s tallest peak, 20,320′ Mount McKinley.

 We did an all day bus tour where we saw so many brown bears, caribou, moose and a huge wolf who walked right next to our bus.
 Unfortunately, when I was on this trip, digital cameras weren’t invented yet so I can’t upload any original pictures but I took 5 rolls of pictures while I was there!
-These pictures are taken from Google images.
+T

 We took a boat trip to a glacier where we saw glaciers break off and whales and porpoises all around the boat.
 You could hear crackling and then finally bits of glaciers would rumble off this cliff and fall into the water.
 All the while, whales are breaching and you can see their tale in the air.
 It was beautiful!
 If you like nature, I highly recommend visiting Alaska.